AnyFetch/developers.anyfetch.com/resources/document-types.md

 ## Document
 > ID: 5252ce4ce4cfcd16f55cfa3c

-A document with a clean HTML representation: text, doc, xls...
+A document from which we were able to extract a clean HTML representation: text, doc, xls, epub...

 ### Projections
 * Snippet